-2. Part II: Processes subject to a mercury phase-down plan:
+2. Part II: Processes subject to a mercury phase-down plan and the measures:

-Mercury using process/uses Provisions Vinyl chloride monomer production i.
-Measures to be taken shall include a minimum of the following: Reduce the use of mercury in terms of per unit production by 15 per cent by the year 1 April 2024 against 1 April 2021 use; ii.
-Promoting measures to reduce the reliance on mercury from primary mining; iii.
-Supporting research and development in respect of mercury-free catalysts and processes; iv.
-Not allowing the use of mercury five years after the Conference of the Parties to the Minamata Convention has established that mercury-free catalysts based on existing processes have become technically and economically feasible; v.
+Mercury using process/uses Provisions Vinyl chloride monomer production Measures to be taken must include a minimum of the following: Reduce the use of mercury in terms of per unit production by 15 per cent by the year 1 April 2025 against 1 April 2021 use; i.
+Promoting measures to reduce the reliance on mercury from primary mining; ii.
+Supporting research and development in respect of mercury-free catalysts and processes; iii.
+Not allowing the use of mercury five years after the Conference of the Parties to the Minamata Convention has established that mercury-free catalysts based on existing processes have become technically and economically feasible; iv.
 Reporting to the Minister on its efforts to develop and/or identify alternatives and phase out mercury use.
-Sodium methylate Sodium ethylate Potassium methylate Potassium ethylate i.
-Measures to be taken shall include but not be limited to: ii.
-Measures to reduce the use of mercury aiming at the phase out of this use as fast as possible and within 10 years of the entry into force of the Convention; iii.
-Prohibiting the use of fresh mercury from primary mining; iv.
-Supporting research and development in respect of mercury-free processes; v.
-Not allowing the use of mercury five years after the Conference of the Parties to the Minamata Convention has established that mercury-free processes have become technically and economically feasible; vi.
+Sodium methylate Sodium ethylate Potassium methylate Potassium ethylate Measures to be taken must include but not be limited to: i.
+Measures to reduce the use of mercury aiming at the phase out of this use as fast as possible and within 10 years of the entry into force of the Convention; ii.
+Prohibiting the use of fresh mercury from primary mining; iii.
+Supporting research and development in respect of mercury-free processes; iv.
+Not allowing the use of mercury five years after the Conference of the Parties to the Minamata Convention has established that mercury-free processes have become technically and economically feasible; v.
 Reporting to the Minister on its efforts to develop and/or identify alternatives and phase out mercury use.
-Production of polyurethane using mercury containing catalysts Measures to be taken shall include but not be limited to: i.
-Taking measures to reduce the use of mercury, aiming at the phase out of this use as fast as possible, by 16 August 2027; ii.
+Production of polyurethane using mercury containing catalysts Measures to be taken must include but not be limited to: i.
+Taking measures to reduce the use of mercury, aiming at the phase out of this use as by 16 August 2027; ii.
 Taking measures to reduce the reliance on mercury from primary mercury mining; iii.
-Taking measures to reduce emissions and releases of mercury to the environment;
+Taking measures to reduce releases of mercury to the environment; iv.
+Encouraging research and development in respect of mercury-free catalysts and processes;

-No. 48292 19
+No. 49816 19